 Sometimes a driver was allowing plenty of space to stop in the event of unexpected circumstances, and yet even though they see an obstacle and attempt to stop, they cannot because their brakes fail.
 In this instance, the driver was not at fault, but the vehicle itself.
 If the driver knew that his or her brake pads might fail, then the driver should have made an attempt to fix the problem.
 However, if the driver did not know about the defective brake pads, an investigation could be launched to determine if the manufacturer of the vehicle is at fault for using defective brake pads.

 Similarly, poorly maintained roads could contribute to an accident, as well as traffic signals that do not work as intended.
 All of these factors must be considered when investigating a car accident to determine who was truly at fault.
-This is yet another reason that victims are encouraged to seek legal assistance, so that they are able to fully investigate all factors and determine who or what was truly at fault.
-If you have been injured in a car accident in Massachusetts, consider meeting with an attorney to build a strong claim for compensation.
+This is yet another reason that victims are encouraged to seek legal assistance so that they are able to fully investigate all factors and determine who or what was truly at fault.
+If you have been injured in a car accident in Massachusetts, consider meeting with a car accident attorney to build a strong claim for compensation.